Kumachar/BIOSTAT625HW3B/README.md

     -   `model`: The linear model object returned by `linear_model`.
     -   `show_table`: Whether to display the summary table (default:
         TRUE).
-    -   Returns test results and other linear regression analysis
+    -   Returns test results and other linear regression analysis based on the result of parameter_t\_test()

 Or you can simply find the help page of these functions after the installation of this package by ?function_name or check man folder.
+Here we do not offer a usage for rcpp function invertMatrix which is used for obtain the inverse of matrix, check help page if needed.

 ## Example